-Top 5 Desalination Plants in Singapore
+Top 5 Desalination Plant Projects in Singapore 2026

-Top 5 Desalination Plants in Singapore
+Top 5 Desalination Plant Projects in Singapore 2026

 Desalination plants in Singapore serve as one of its water sources, along with local, imported, and reused water.
-These four water resources in Singapore are known as the four National Taps that ensure sustainable water for the nation.
+These four water resources in Singapore are known as the four National Taps, which ensure sustainable water for the nation.
 The desalination plants in Singapore are a lifeline to meet its water needs and supply clean drinking water for millions of people.
 These plants remove salt from seawater to produce fresh drinking water.

-Currently, Singapore has five operational desalination plants to meet its water needs.
 The recently built desalination plants in Singapore are unique and most energy-efficient.
 The Keppel Marina East desalination plant in Singapore is unique and can treat seawater and freshwater from the reservoir.

 Singapore’s Journey in the Desalination Industry